App memory limits for Windows Phone 8

 We designed Windows Phone 8 to help you distribute your app to the broadest market possible.
 To help you accomplish this, when you design an app for lower-memory devices, which typically means phones with no more than 512 MB of memory, you can use any Windows Phone 8 feature you might use on higher-memory phones.
 However, every Windows Phone 8 app has a default cap on the amount of memory it can use, to ensure a good user experience for all tasks running on the phone.
 To maintain a quality app experience on all phones, you can request a higher memory cap for your app, or you can opt out of having your app available to install on a lower-memory device.
 Here, you can learn about memory limits for Windows Phone 8 apps, how to request a higher memory limit for your app, and how you can opt out of making your app available to install on lower-memory devices.

 This topic contains the following sections.

 The size of the default memory cap imposed on an app is determined by the type of the app as well as by the memory size of the device.
 The size of the higher memory cap that can be requested is determined solely by the memory size of the device.
-Typically, for Windows Phone 8, a phone with 512 MB of memory is considered a lower-memory device, but this can vary depending on the device.
+Typically, a phone with 512 MB of memory is considered a lower-memory device, but this can vary depending on the device.
 For example, if a phone has a high-resolution camera, for app purposes it may be considered a lower-memory device.
 The following table lists the default and higher memory caps in these categories.

 To use the memory limits described in the preceding table, 2-GB phones must also have Windows Phone 8 Update 3 (that is, a version equal to or greater than 8.0.10492).